mihaikelemen/apache-superset-php-client/docs/USAGE.md

 ### Getting Dashboard Embedded UUID

-Retrieve the UUID required for embedding a dashboard in an iframe:
+Retrieve the UUID needed for iframe embedding by using a dashboard's ID or slug identifier.

 ```php
 <?php